ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Merchant_District.md

 - Rooms are reasonably priced at 2 gold pieces per night, featuring comfortable furnishings, artistic decor, and private baths.
 - The menu offers Spiced Riverfish stew, golden saffron risotto, and artisinal flatbreads, as well as locally brewed beers and wines, and a small selection of liquors.
 - Regular patrons include traders, artisans, and scholars.
 Notable guests: Master Artisan Selena, Trader Eamon, and Scholar-in-Residence Alaric.

+## M2 - Guildhall of the Merchant's Guild

+> The exterior boasts ornate carvings and a majestic banner displaying the guild's emblem.
+The hall is packed with people during the day and well guarded at night

+`GM Note:` The guildhall as a group of desperate traders who needed to protect their investments and came up with armored carts/hired swords, and other more crafty means of protected their trade.
+More modern advancement includes magical communication systems with other cities including scrying pools, and secret routes.

+- Guildmaster is `Lady Yvanna Harrowind`, a shrewd and influential figure with a keen mind for business and diplomacy.
+    - if enough favor is gained, can gain access to group storage or clued in on locations of legendary treasures.

+**1. Guildmaster's Office:**
+   - A lavishly decorated office, belonging to Lady Yvanna Harrowind, the Guildmaster.
+The room exudes authority and sophistication, with shelves lined with ledgers and scrolls containing the guild's records.

+**2. Marketplace Pavilion:**
+   - A spacious area where guild members set up stalls to showcase their wares.
+Vibrant displays of goods, from exotic spices to finely woven textiles, create a visual feast for visitors and guild members alike.

+**3. Guild Assembly Hall:**
+   - A large hall with a raised platform for addressing guild members during meetings.
+Elaborate tapestries depicting successful trade routes and historic agreements adorn the walls, showcasing the guild's achievements.

+**4. Contract Board:**
+   - A centralized board displaying various contracts, requests, and trade opportunities.
+Guild members peruse the board for potential jobs, partnerships, or investment opportunities.

+**5. Workshop Rooms:**
+   - Spaces designated for workshops and seminars.
+Knowledgeable members impart insights on topics such as negotiation tactics, market trends, and the intricacies of international trade.

+**6. Treasury Vault:**
+   - A secure vault guarded by sturdy doors and enchanted locks.
+Within, precious resources, important documents, and the guild's treasury are safeguarded against theft or unauthorized access.

+**7. Emissary's Lounge:**
+   - A comfortable lounge area for guild emissaries and diplomats.
+Plush furnishings, maps of trade routes, and exotic artifacts collected from various regions create an atmosphere of worldly sophistication.

+**8. Market Research Bureau:**
+   - A dedicated space where market researchers analyze data, study trends, and compile reports.
+The room is filled with charts, maps, and magical devices for scrying on distant markets.

+**9. Legal Consultation Office:**
+   - A quiet office where legal consultants provide advice to guild members.
+The shelves are lined with legal tomes, and a large table serves as a meeting space for legal discussions.